MartinM85/entra-id-role-permissions/README.md

-# Resource actino for Entra ID role permissions
+# Resource actions for Entra ID role permissions

 The repository contains the list of all resource actions for Entra ID role permissions.

 ## Content

-Some resource namespaces may not contain any resource actions.
+> Some resource namespaces may not contain any resource actions.

 - [all](allResourceActions.md) - List of all resource actions
 - [microsoft.aad.b2c](microsoft.aad/microsoft.aad.b2c.md) - List of resource actions from the `microsoft.aad.b2c` namespace